Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy

-These initial results suggested disparity mitigation could be integrated into the process of model selection, and we next sought to compare strategies for doing so (summarized in Supplemental Table S1 and described in more detail in the Materials and Methods).
-In the strategy labeled ``Mitigated - Single Model,'' model specifications are compared based on their $precision@k$ after applying group-specific thresholds to mitigate disparities and the chosen model is evaluated on new data.
-Selecting a model without regard to fairness and applying disparity mitigation only to the chosen model showed no practical difference in performance on either fairness or accuracy metrics in any of our analyses (see discussion in Supplementary Materials).
+These initial results suggested disparity mitigation could be integrated into the process of model selection, and we next sought to compare strategies for doing so (summarized in Table \ref{tab:seln-strategies} and described in more detail in the Methods).
+In the strategy labeled ``Mitigated - Single Model,'' model specifications are compared based on their precision at top $k$ after applying group-specific thresholds to mitigate disparities and the chosen model is evaluated on new data.
+Selecting a model without regard to fairness and applying disparity mitigation only to the chosen model showed no practical difference in performance on either fairness or accuracy metrics in any of our analyses (see Supplementary Discussion).
 As a baseline, the ``Unmitigated'' approach performs model selection without accounting for any disparities.

 Additionally, the ``Mitigated - Composite Model'' strategy chooses the best-performing model on each subgroup at the model selection stage and picks recall-balancing thresholds across these.
-We also explored composite models created from fully-decoupled models trained only on subgroup-specific examples (also suggested in \cite{Dwork2018DecoupledLearning}), but saw no difference in performance from the composite method described here in these initial experiments and didn't pursue this line of investigation further.
-Likewise, in considering other fairness-enhancing methods that have been proposed, we found that some (such as the regularization method developed in \cite{Zafar2017FairnessMistreatment}) were not well-suited to the ``top k'' problem setting and others (such as the methods in \cite{ElisaCelis2019ClassificationGuarantees,KrishnaMenon2018TheClassification}) could be shown to be equivalent to group-specific thresholds under certain conditions (see the Supplementary Materials for a discussion).
+We also explored composite models created from fully-decoupled models trained only on subgroup-specific examples (also suggested by Dwork \cite{Dwork2018DecoupledLearning}), but saw no difference in performance from the composite method described here in these initial experiments and did not pursue this line of investigation further.
+Likewise, in considering other fairness-enhancing methods that have been proposed, we found that some (such as the regularization method developed by Zafar \cite{Zafar2017FairnessMistreatment}) were not well-suited to the ``top k'' problem setting and others (such as the methods proposed by Celis \cite{ElisaCelis2019ClassificationGuarantees} and Menon \cite{KrishnaMenon2018TheClassification}) could be shown to be equivalent to group-specific thresholds under certain conditions (see Supplementary Discussion).